 On July 28 Ulrike (Uli) Pfreundt has defended her doctoral thesis on „The non-coding paradox of Trichodesmium – Lifestyles and strategies in the oligotrophic marine environment“ with the highest possible rating summa cum laude.
 Big congratulations to this phantastic outcome!

-Particular research has been applied on marine microoganisms and the marine microbiome (Voss et al., 2013; Kopf et al., 2015).
+Particular research has been applied on marine microorganisms and the marine microbiome (Hou et al., 2018; Kopf et al., 2015; Teikari et al., 2018a, b; Voss et al., 2013).
 In the characterization of the marine microbiome we have contributed to the VAHINE project by studying the microbial metatranscriptome and community omposition in the South-West Pacific (Pfreundt et al., 2016a,b; Spungin et al., 2016; van Wambeke, 2016).

 Dr. Matthias Kopf (Matze) has been awarded the Hans-Grisebach price for his outstanding summa cum laude dissertation in the field of comparative transcriptomics!
 Congratulations!!